Certificate, HVAC Technology

 Build a cool future.

 Employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
-Commercial and residential building construction is expected to drive employment growth.* 100% of our available PTC HVAC Certificate grads are working in their field.**
+Commercial and residential building construction is expected to drive employment growth.* 100% of PTC’s 2018 Certificate HVAC available graduates are working in-field either full time, part time, or freelance.**

 HVAC instructor uses a water bottle to explain condensation to TV reporter Jon Delano